 The primary market consists of the immediate beneficiaries of this project.
 The primary markets are the developers within the Innovation Park, the administration of the different buildings at the Innovation Park, and the sponsor company, Trane.
 The developers of Innovation Park can use the information to expand the park with the most cost-effective solution.
 The administrations of the different buildings on the campus can benefit by increasing efficiency of their facilities.
 Trane will benefit by receiving contracts to implement the process.

 The secondary markets are those that indirectly benefit from the project.
 They are the FSU and FAMU main campuses, Tallahassee Utilities, and the company contracted to build the new building at the innovation park.
-If the project is successful it may be implemented at the main campuses to reduce their energy consumption.
+If the project is successful, it may be implemented at the main campuses to reduce their energy consumption.
 The Tallahassee Utility Company will be able to allot less energy to the Innovation Park thus giving them more freedom to use that energy in other parts of the city.
 The contractors responsible for the new building may want to implement the new HVAC process into the new building to eliminate the cost of installing and running a separate HVAC system.